VoxeLibre/VoxeLibre/mods/HUD/hudbars/API.md

 `nil`; if one of them is `nil`, that means the value is unchanged.
 If all those values are `nil`, this function is a no-op.

-This function tries to minimize the amount of calls to `hud_change` of the Minetest Lua API (and thus, network traffic), when you only change the value and/or  maximum value.
+This function tries to minimize the amount of calls to `hud_change` of the Luanti Lua API (and thus, network traffic), when you only change the value and/or  maximum value.
 In this case, `hud_change` is only called if it is actually needed, e.g. when the actual length of the bar or the displayed string changed, so you do not have to worry about it.
 There is, however, no